bobb34/QST/README.md

 Runs on all major operating systems.

-Runs on your laptop, server or the cloud.
+Runs on your laptop, desjtop, server or the cloud.

 Easily scales to thousands of simultaneous users and more.